 See the example below:

 Look at the above example.
-The data, as well as the VLOOKUP formula, are the same as in the previous example.
+The data, as well as the VLOOKUP formula, is the same as the previous example.
 Everything looks correct now.
 This time around the name is spelled correctly.
-But why do you have this error again?
-Why can you see this but Excel can’t?
+But why do you have this error message?
+Why can you see this but Excel cannot?

 However, the extra spaces could be in your lookup table as well.
 If that’s the case, you’ll make sure you get rid of that too or the error won’t leave you alone.